airalab/robonomics.network/content/posts/Developers incentive program.md

 ## RWS Beta test

+We’re excited about providing industry 4.0 developers with the DLT infrastructure for their IoT & Robotics use cases.

 Everyone, who’ll send telemetry from their IoT device to RWS will be entitled to a reward.
 1000 XRT will be distributed between TOP-100 active participants at the end of each month.

 Fill in the form to participate in [Robonomics Web Services beta test](https://share.hsforms.com/1rlIfFL6ZSriaOjtf4NAGPw535vx).

+Thank you for contributing to the development of autonomous robots economy.